esikm/Pillow/docs/handbook/image-file-formats.rst

 than leaving them in the original color space.
 The EPS driver can write images in ``L``, ``RGB`` and ``CMYK`` modes.

-If Ghostscript is available, you can call the :py:meth:`~PIL.Image.Image.load` method with the following parameter to affect how Ghostscript renders the EPS
+If Ghostscript is available, you can call the :py:meth:`~PIL2.Image.Image.load` method with the following parameter to affect how Ghostscript renders the EPS

 **scale**